dnnsoftware/Dnn.Platform/.github/ISSUE_TEMPLATE/help-and-other-questions.md

 <!--
-  Please read contribution guideline first: https://github.com/dnnsoftware/Dnn.Platform/blob/development/CONTRIBUTING.md Any potential security issues should be sent to security@dnnsoftware.com, rather than posted on GitHub -->
+  Please read contribution guideline first: https://github.com/dnnsoftware/Dnn.Platform/blob/development/CONTRIBUTING.md Any potential security issues should be sent to security@dnnsoftware.com, rather than posted on GitHub We have a new community site with a very active forum at https://dnncommunity.org/forums for general questions, this is often a better place to reach a wider range audience for questions.
+-->

 ## Summary